 This is a really common one.
-I remember a few years back when I was out with some old friends for a ‘lad’s night out’.
-Obviously, any girlfriends were politely not invited 🙂 and all was set for an epic, fun night in our favourite nightspots.
-One of my friends (who I shall call John for the sake of privacy) was a confident and intelligent guy, who had acquired himself a seemingly lovely girlfriend and they were now in their first year of living together.
+I remember a few years back when I was out with some old friends for a lad’s night out.
+Girlfriends were elsewhere and all was set for an epic, fun night in our favourite nightspots.
+One of my friends (whom I shall call John for the sake of privacy) was a confident and intelligent man, who had acquired himself a seemingly lovely girlfriend and they were now in their first year of living together.

-Well as the night went on, it seemed every thirty minutes at most John was dashing off to answer his phone or replying to a barrage of texts from home.
-Every time I got a chance to ask him what’s up, he would reply “ah, it’s just the missis checking up on me”.
+As the night went on, it seemed every thirty minutes at most John was dashing off to answer his phone or replying to a barrage of texts from home.
+Every time I got a chance to ask him what’s up, he would reply “ah, it’s just the missus checking up on me”.

 Acting weird, jealous or overbearing when your partner mentions someone of the opposite sex:

-I have to confess that this is something I have been guilty of in the past and although I even now sometimes get these feelings when my girlfriend talks enthusiastically about another guy, it only takes me a few moments to rationalise it as non-threatening.
-If this really is an issue for you, take note of HOW your partner brings up these other people: is it essential to the natural conversations of their life, or are they actually holding back more sinister details; it will normally be fairly obvious if they are but don’t be hasty with accusations.
+I have to confess that this is something I have been guilty of in the past and although I still sometimes get these feelings when my girlfriend talks enthusiastically about another guy, it only takes me a few moments to rationalise it as non-threatening.
+If this really is an issue for you, take note of HOW your partner mentions these other people.
+Is it essential to the natural conversations of their life, or are they actually holding back more sinister details, It will normally be fairly obvious if they are but don’t be hasty with accusations.

-If your partner is mentioning someone else, even if it seems constant, 99% of the time you have nothing to worry about.
+If your partner is mentioning someone else, even if it seems to be a constant occurrence, 99% of the time you have nothing to worry about.
 The times you genuinely have to worry is when they are actively NOT telling you about the other people they are seeing, skipping over important details to what they have been doing, or you inadvertently find out some sinister information from a third-party.

 Accusing your partner of cheating without any viable proof:

-I had a friend a number of years ago who somehow got access to his girlfriend’s e-mail and was checking it almost daily to try and discover proof of her infidelity.
-Well all this suspicion was no doubt crossing over in to how he treated and communicated with her in real life until she actually ended up cheating on him!
-As fate would have it, he found out via her e-mail and was actually OVERJOYYED that he now had proof and could confirm his distrust.
-Whilst on this example, simply checking your partner’s e-mail or phone or anything else also shows a distinct lack of trust and contempt for their privacy and if you ever find yourself doing this, you should ask yourself why you feel the need to!
+I had a friend a number of years ago who somehow got access to his girlfriend’s email and was checking it almost daily to try and discover proof of her infidelity.
+The constant suspicion was no doubt crossing over in to how he treated and communicated with her in real life to the point where she did actually cheat on him!
+As fate would have it, he found out via her private emails and was actually overjoyed that he now had proof and could confirm his distrust.
+Whilst on this example, checking your partner’s email or phone without permission shows a distinct lack of trust and contempt for their privacy.
+If you ever find yourself doing this, you should ask yourself why you really feel the need to!

 This is something I witness time and time again, often between couples in high-pressure social situations where alcohol can also be a factor.
-Whilst mild jealousy is a well-recognised technique in creating attraction with someone new of the opposite sex, in a long-term relationship it is simply disrespectful!
+While mild jealousy is a well recognised technique in creating attraction with someone new of the opposite sex, in a long-term relationship it is simply disrespectful!

-I actually think harmless flirting with other people is a healthy thing even when you’re in a relationship, as it keeps your personality fresh and attractive.
-You must obey the boundaries of what is too much though, whilst also respecting your partner’s feelings.
+I believe harmlessly flirting with other people is a healthy activity, even when you’re in a relationship.
+It keeps your personality fresh and attractive.
+That said, you must obey certain boundaries and respect your partner’s feelings at all times.

 Not letting go of the past:

-Ok, so it may be likely that you have been cheated on in the past… but remember that it is the PAST and it has no influence on whether your current partner will treat you the same way, unless you make it so!
+It may be likely that you have been cheated on in the past… but remember that it is the PAST and has no influence on whether your current partner will treat you the same way.

-Deal with your own trust issues first before transposing them to your partner.
+Deal with your own trust issues first before transposing them onto your partner.

 And now for the only way to prevent your partner from cheating…